Skyrockets influenced me quite a few times for shooting firework photos.

-Y’all are precise!
+You all are precise!

 Diwali remained the time when I got to photograph a firework photo.

-Since I live with my grandparents and all 365 days including, leap year, they resemble the same.
+Since I live with my grandparents and all 365 days, including leap year, they resemble the same.
 Similarly, my enthusiasm also faded slowly and firmly to celebrate whatever festivity.

 As I mentioned beforehand that as a teen, I stayed excited to fly kites approaching Independence Day, burst a cracker on Diwali, etc.

 Consequently, we travel to a relative’s house to rejoice in Diwali when they forcefully urge us to proceed.

 So, as I told you, we go when relatives call us forcibly, plus the same happened on the instant of Diwali that year.